zocker-160/ifm/doc/scr2ifm.rst

 Here's a list of the commands available:

-:keyword:`is_room TEXT`
+:samp:`is_room TEXT`
        Declare a line of text that is actually the name of a room.
 Normally room names get recognized properly, but there may be some special cases that aren't.

-:keyword:`not_room TEXT`
+:samp:`not_room TEXT`
        Declare a line of text that definitely isn't the name of a room.
 This is for opposite cases to the above.

-:keyword:`use_name TEXT`
+:samp:`use_name TEXT`
        Use only the room name to decide whether a room has been previously visited.
 This is for cases where a room description changes too much between visits to be called the same room.
 Note that this implies that there can only ever be one room with this name.

-:keyword:`set_option LETTER`
+:samp:`set_option LETTER`
        This is a convenience that lets you specify :program:`scr2ifm` command-line options in the command file instead.
-E.g., :keyword:`set_option i` will indent output nicely.
+E.g., :samp:`set_option i` will indent output nicely.

-:keyword:`set_param VAR = VALUE`
+:samp:`set_param VAR = VALUE`
        This evaluates the given Perl expression.
 You can use this to set various parameters that control how the transcript is parsed (see below).
-Setting a value of :keyword:`undef` will remove that parameter (so that it won't be used).
+Setting a value of :samp:`undef` will remove that parameter (so that it won't be used).

 Here's a list of the parameters that control how the transcript is parsed, and their defaults.
-You can use the :program:`scr2ifm` :keyword:`set_param` command to set them in the command file.
+You can use the :program:`scr2ifm` :samp:`set_param` command to set them in the command file.

-:keyword:`$name_remove`
+:samp:`$name_remove`
        Matched text to remove before seeing if a line of text is a room name.
 This is for getting rid of stuff like " (in the dodgem car)".
 Default: ``\s+\(.+\)``

-:keyword:`$name_maxwords`
+:samp:`$name_maxwords`
        Maximum no. of words in a room name.
 Default: 8

-:keyword:`$name_maxuncap`
+:samp:`$name_maxuncap`
        Maximum length of an uncapitalized word in a room name.
 Default: 3

-:keyword:`$name_invalid`
+:samp:`$name_invalid`
        Regexp which, if matched, signals an invalid room name.
 Default:
        ``[.!?"]``

-:keyword:`$desc_minwords`
+:samp:`$desc_minwords`
        Minimum no. of matching words required to match a room description.
        Default: 20

-:keyword:`$cmd_prompt`
+:samp:`$cmd_prompt`
        Regexp matching a command prompt.
 Default: ``^>\s*``

-:keyword:`$cmd_look`
+:samp:`$cmd_look`
        Regexp matching a 'look' command (case-insensitive).
 Default:
        ``^l(ook)?$``

-:keyword:`$cmd_undo`
+:samp:`$cmd_undo`
        Regexp matching an UNDO command (case-insensitive).
 It's assumed that only a single level of UNDO is available.
 Default: ``^undo$``

-:keyword:`$cmd_teleport`
+:samp:`$cmd_teleport`
        Regexp matching commands that are known to cause a teleport to an arbitrary room (case-insensitive).
 Default: ``^(restart|restore)$``

 Writing the map
 ===============

 Output from :program:`scr2ifm` is as follows.
-First, if the title of the map was specified with the :keyword:`title` command, it is printed.
+First, if the title of the map was specified with the :samp:`title` command, it is printed.
 Then, if there's more than one map section, a list of map section titles is printed.

 Next, there's a list of IFM commands derived from the transcript.
 Each time a new room is seen, a room command is output for it.
 Each room is given a tag name formed by the initials of each capitalized word in its name.
 To make tags unique, the second and subsequent occurrences of a tag name have that number appended.
 For example, room "West of House" would get tag ``WH``.

-If a movement command was up, down, in or out, then a compass direction is chosen for it that doesn't clash with other rooms (if possible) and the :keyword:`go` attribute is used to mark its real direction.
-If a movement command isn't recognized, the same is done except this time the :keyword:`cmd` attribute is used to record the command instead.
+If a movement command was up, down, in or out, then a compass direction is chosen for it that doesn't clash with other rooms (if possible) and the :samp:`go` attribute is used to mark its real direction.
+If a movement command isn't recognized, the same is done except this time the :samp:`cmd` attribute is used to record the command instead.

-If movement is seen between two already-visited rooms, a :keyword:`link` command is output (or a :keyword:`join`, if the rooms appear to be on different map sections).
+If movement is seen between two already-visited rooms, a :samp:`link` command is output (or a :samp:`join`, if the rooms appear to be on different map sections).
 Link tags are built by concatenating the room tags of the linked rooms with an underscore in between.
 Link movement is dealt with in the same manner as for rooms.

-If the special :keyword:`item` or :keyword:`task` commands are seen, then an item or task command is output following the room that it appears in.
+If the special :samp:`item` or :samp:`task` commands are seen, then an item or task command is output following the room that it appears in.
 If an item or task hasn't been given a tag, it is assigned one.
 The tag is made by translating all invalid tag characters in the name to underscores, capitalizing (to avoid clashes with IFM commands) and, if the tag clashes with a previously-defined tag, adding a numerical suffix to make it unique.
 For example, "black rod" might get a tag ``Black_rod_2``.

 Finally, the IFM commands from the file indicated by the ``-c`` option are echoed (if any).